 - Observations of a Film and Sound accessions officer

 - Highlights from the Film and Sound collection

 - There are film clips about the role of animals in war on our A is for Animals exhibition pages.

-About 4,800 film titles are available to the public for viewing in the Research Centre.
-You can search for films in the Collection .
-Time-coded copies are available for viewing and for purchase, subject to copyright approval.
+About 5,000 film titles are available to the public for viewing in the Research Centre or online.
+You can search for films, and audio, in the Collection .
+Time-coded copies may be purchased, subject to copyright approval.
 A fee is charged for commercial use.
 For more information please see How to order photos, art, fim & sound.

 To make a film or video donation offer, email email@example.com